 Who Decides Who Is Covered By IR35?

 If the IR35 rules are applicable, the client (meaning the hiring company or recruitment agency) must decide if a contractor is employed or self-employed for tax purposes.
 Previously, it was the contractor’s prerogative to decide.
-However, this is no longer the case in the private sector and will no longer be the case in the public sector after April 2020.
+However, this is no longer the case in the private and public sector.

 A client must take reasonable care when assessing the employment status of their contractors.
 If they fail to do so, the client could become liable for the contractor’s unpaid income tax or National Insurance contributions.